 Other nationally recognized programs include the National Student Exchange (NSE), which has 180 member institutions and has been in existence since 1968.
 The program places approximately 3500 students per year.
 Local programs also exist and include programs such as the New York Arts Program (established in 1967), the Chicago Center for Urban Life and Culture (established in 1970), and American University’s Washington Semester program.

-If your college student would like to have an extended off-campus opportunity but does not want to study abroad, talk to him about a possible domestic exchange program.
-He may be able to get more information from his college’s Study Abroad office.
+If your college student would like to have an extended off-campus opportunity but does not want to study abroad, talk to them about a possible domestic exchange program.
+Your student may be able to get more information from their college’s Study Abroad office.
 For many students, for a variety of reasons, this alternative is the right choice.